Chris Heid

-Chris Heid (born March 14, 1983) is a dual Canadian-German professional ice hockey defenceman.
-He most recently played for ERC Ingolstadt of the Deutsche Eishockey Liga.
+Chris Heid (born March 14, 1983) is a dual Canadian-German professional ice hockey defenceman who played in the American Hockey League (AHL) and Deutsche Eishockey Liga (DEL).

+Playing career

 Heid was drafted 74th overall in the 2001 NHL Entry Draft by the Minnesota Wild.
 On September 1, 2011, Heid left Augsburger Panther after two seasons, and joined rival ERC Ingolstadt on a two-year contract.